RenaudDev/ChurchOne/content/_index.md

 ---
-title: "Home: Saint-Lazare Bible Church | Church Plant In Saint-Lazare, Qc"
+title: "Saint-Lazare Bible Church | Church Plant In Saint-Lazare, Qc"
 description: "A Church Plant Is Coming to Saint-Lazare, QC!
 We are part of a worldwide Gospel-renewal movement within the Anglican communion.
 Subscribe to our newsletter on our website."
 layout: home